1. Kempten University of Applied Sciences

 Examinations

-Do you have any questions relating to examinations?
-Decisions about matters such as counting your performance in studies and examinations towards your programme, missed deadlines, ascertaining examination performance, etc., are made by the examinations boards.
+Decisions about any issues regarding examinations – such as counting your performance in studies and examinations towards your programme, missed deadlines, ascertaining examination performance, etc. – are made by the Examinations Board.

-Chair of Examinations Board: Professor Thomas Nägele, Dr.-Ing..
+Chair of the Examinations Board: Professor Thomas Nägele, Dr.-Ing.

-If you have any questions about recognition of performance, deadlines, ascertaining examination performance, etc., please contact Academic Registry.
+If you have any questions about applying for recognition of performance, deadlines, ascertaining examination performance, etc., please ask Academic Registry.